zouzhekang/YJYpaper/README.md

 Are references in Wuhan University School of Economics and Management theses sorted alphabetically?
 Don't they use cross-references?
 Feels very strange.
 Please provide official format clarification from Wuhan University.

-### Academic Ethics Issues
+### Ethical Considerations in Research Design

-This article discusses the correlation between domestic violence and fertility, traditional culture, religion, and women's employment.
-With low data fitting, it forcibly links domestic violence with culture and religion.
-This topic may involve serious **academic ethics issues**.
+**Analysis**: This thesis attempts to establish causal relationships between domestic violence and fertility, traditional culture, religion, and women's employment despite demonstrably poor data fit (R² = 0.1).
+The forced association of domestic violence with cultural and religious factors, particularly given the methodological deficiencies identified above, raises serious questions about research ethics and responsible scholarship.
+Such analyses risk perpetuating harmful stereotypes and may contribute to discriminatory attitudes toward specific cultural or religious communities.

-### Literature Citation Errors
+### Bibliographic Irregularities

-1. Figure and table citation error (seventh line from bottom on page 26):
+1. **Misattributed Figure Reference** (page 26, seventh line from bottom):
 >Figure 2.19 reflects this phenomenon.
 This paper divides provinces into regions with stronger and weaker clan ideology.
 Results show that in regions with stronger clan ideology, increased fertility is often accompanied by lower domestic violence incidence.

-Figure 2.19 reflects the relationship between domestic violence and fertility, not related to religion.
+**Analysis**: Figure 2.19 depicts the relationship between domestic violence and fertility, not religious factors.
+This represents a fundamental misattribution of empirical evidence.

-2. Suspected duplicate citation (page 63):
+2. **Duplicate Citations** (page 63):

 >[43] Card D, Dahl G B. Family Violence and Football: The Effect of Unexpected Emotional Cues on Violent Behavior[J].
 The Quarterly Journal of Economics, 2011, 126(1): 103-143.
 [44] Card D, Dahl G B. Family Violence and Football: The Impact of Unexpected Emotional Cues on Violent Behavior[J].
 Quarterly Journal of Economics 2011, 126(1): 103-143.

-[44] suspects incorrectly writing "Effect" as "Impact".
+**Analysis**: Reference [44] appears to inappropriately substitute "Impact" for "Effect" in the title.

 3. Suspected title error (page 63):